National Be Humble Day (February 22)

 When is the Holiday?

 The holiday is celebrated annually on February 22nd.
-It’s a time to pause and focus on humility in personal and professional life.
+It’s a simple reminder to reflect on how we treat others and how we show up in everyday situations, at work, at school, and at home.

 Who Invented It?